Predicting Tactical Solutions to Operational Planning Problems under Imperfect Information: Introduction

 \section{Introduction}

-Operations research (OR) has been successful in developing methodologies and algorithms allowing to solve efficiently various types of decision problems that can be formalized but are nevertheless too complex or time consuming for humans to process.
-These methodologies and algorithms are crucial to a huge variety of applications.
-Machine learning (ML), on the other hand, and deep learning in particular, has had remarkable success in automating tasks that are easy to accomplish but difficult to formalize by humans, for example, image analysis, natural language processing, voice and face recognition.
-Through this undertaking, ML has developed an array of powerful classification and regression methods that can be used to approximate generic input-output maps.
-By leveraging this apparatus, ML has also achieved major breakthroughs in solving certain decision problems.
-A prominent example is the successful combination of deep and reinforcement learning for the game of Go \citep{SilverEtAl16,SilverEtAl17}.
+Operations research (OR) has been successful in developing methodologies and algorithms to solve efficiently various types of decision problems that can be formalized but are nevertheless too complex or time-consuming for humans to process.
+These methodologies and algorithms are crucial to a wealth of applications.
+Conversely, machine learning (ML) and its subfield known as deep learning (Goodfellow et al. 2016) have had remarkable success in automating tasks that are easy to accomplish but difficult to formalize by humans, for example, image analysis, natural language processing, voice and face recognition.
+Through this undertaking, ML has developed an array of powerful classification and regression methods that can be used to approximate generic input-output maps and perform conditional predictions under uncertainty.
+Building on those strengths, we propose a methodology where OR and ML complement each other and are respectively applied to the tasks they are best suited for in order to address a conditional prediction problem that could not otherwise be solved within the allowed time budget.

-The paper provides a methodological contribution at the intersection of ML and OR.
-Namely, we propose a methodology to predict descriptions of solutions to discrete stochastic optimization problems.
-A solution can be described at different levels of detail.
-The value of the objective function is the most global one and the detailed solution -- the set of values taken by all decision variables -- is the most detailed.
-We concentrate on solution descriptions that lie between these two extremes.
+The problem we address occurs in the context of two-stage stochastic programming where the second stage is demanding computationally.
+We focus on the second stage.
+Namely, we aim to predict at a high speed the expected solution of the second stage problem, conditionally on the first stage variables.
+This may be used in support of the solution to the overall two-stage problem by avoiding online scenario generation.
+Our predictions stem from supervised ML.
+They account for the stochasticity in the second stage problem and can approximate its expected solution at a higher online speed than that which can be achieved with alternative methods.

+As a motivating application, we consider a myopic, two-stage booking control problem pertaining to cargo capacity management.
+The first stage \emph{tactical} problem consists in maximizing expected profit by controlling the accept/reject decision of a booking request for the transportation of a specified number of objects of standardized types on board available vehicles of standardized types.
+At the time of booking, uncertainty may surround the exact characteristics of the future shipment.
+This uncertainty is to be resolved in the second stage, at the time of loading.
+At this point, given complete knowledge of the exact characteristics of the shipment and available vehicles, an NP-hard \emph{operational} multidimensional bin packing problem must be solved.